-BlackRock's Bitcoin ETF Snaps 71-Day Inflows Streak, Data Show
+BlackRock's Bitcoin ETF Snaps 71-Day Inflow Streak, Data Show

 Inflows have slowed this month, taking the wind out of the bitcoin bull run.